okio-ai/nendo-example-apps/video-remixer/README.md

 The video remixer is an App based on a chain of different nendo plugins.
 It allows you to generate music videos remixed with AI audio from youtube links.

+**⚠ Important Disclaimer:**
+The video/audio content created using Remix are intended solely for research and educational purposes.
+We assume no responsibility for their use or misuse.
+We urge users to employ this tool responsibly and ethically.

 Try it in colab:
 <a target="_blank" href="https://colab.research.google.com/drive/1P1BEArCX9kRVVqTbZXxX3eFevxvjuVpq?usp=sharing">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>